 Figure 2.
 Specification of full color LED strip

 There are many types of LED tapes, besides the one shown in Figure 1.
 If you search online you’ll come across different variations of LED strip lights.

-This time, we’ll be using a LED tape shown in Figure 4.
+This time, we’ll be using a LED string shown in Figure 4.